2023 Rolling Fork tornado: Aftermath

+Although the initial warning for Rolling Fork was issued roughly ten minutes before the tornado struck the town, many residents stated that they did not receive any warning due to the cell service being down, the tornado sirens not going off, and the fast speed of the tornado.
+As a result, the tornado's arrival caught many people off guard with some of them not even knowing what had happened.
+Additionally, there are no public shelters in the town nor are there any in the rest of the Sharkey County and the surrounding counties.
+Thus, the residents who somehow did receive a warning were forced to take shelter within their homes and mobile homes, which proved to be inadequate.

 Preliminary information from the National Weather Service in Jackson, Mississippi indicated that over 78% of the city of Rolling Fork and over 96% of Silver City sustained some level of damage from the tornado, with at least 300 homes sustaining damage in Rolling Fork.
 Rolling Fork's funeral director and mayor, Eldridge Walker, said on March 27 that search-and-rescue efforts were "pretty close" to finished and authorities believed that everyone had been accounted for.
 Following major damage to the Sharkey Issaquena Community Hospital and the Delta Health Center, both based in Rolling Fork, the University of Mississippi Medical Center partnered with state agencies to establish a temporary field hospital at the town's National Guard Armory.
 The Mississippi Emergency Management Agency (MEMA) contracted with the Red Cross to provide survivors with meals and lodging in hotel rooms for up to six months.
 By April 11, Mayor Walker said that 500 people—approximately a third of the town's population—remained displaced.
 More than 200 remained displaced in mid-August.
 To dispose of debris and waste from the tornado's damage, Sharkey County established a burn site on the town's outskirts.
 On April 10 alone, 260 truckloads of debris made the trip to the burn site.
 Influencer and YouTuber Ryan Hall, Y'all raised $120,000 through social media to give generators out after the storm.